isabella232/scope-services/tutorial-console-logger.rst

 .. topic:: Sidenote

   The hookup in the application building process is done here in the most simple way.
-Depending on your needs there is a more differentiated way with ``window.app.builders`` and event callbacks per service object.
+Depending on your needs there is a more advanced way with ``window.app.builders`` and event callbacks per service object.
 For details see the comments in ``build_application.js`` and the common methods of all services in ``service_base.js``.

 As mentioned before, the ``Scope`` and ``WindowManager`` services are always created.
 They are special.